AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/MaterialX.Specification.md

     * `geomprop` (uniform string): the geometric property to be referenced.
     * `default` (same type as the geomprop's value): a value to return if the specified `geomprop` is not defined on the current geometry.

+Additionally, the `geomcolor`, `geompropvalue` and `geompropvalueuniform` nodes for color3/color4-type properties can take a `colorspace` attribute to declare what colorspace the color property value is in; the default is "none" for no colorspace declaration (and hence no colorspace conversion).

 <a id="space-values"> </a>